Architecture and Monitoring Apache ActiveMQ with Grafana.

 Introduction

-In this article, we are going to look at the architecture of Apache ActiveMQ and how to monitor critical metrics of ActiveMQ using Hosted Prometheus and Hosted Grafana.
+In this article, we are going to look at the architecture of Apache ActiveMQ and how to monitor critical metrics of ActiveMQ using Dashboards.

 If you would like to follow the steps in this blog, make sure to sign up for the MetricFire free trial, you should also book a demo with us.

-You can use Graphite and Grafana directly from our platform.
-MetricFire is a Hosted Graphite, Grafana and Prometheus service, where we do the setup and management of these open-source tools so you don’t have to.
+You can use Graphite and Dashboards directly from our platform.
+MetricFire is a Hosted Graphite and Dashboards service, where we do the setup and management of these open-source tools so you don’t have to.

 Introduction to ActiveMQ

-Apache ActiveMQ is one of the most popular open source software for asynchronous messages between distributed applications.
-It is based on Java Message Service (JMS) API, which is the standards defined by Java Enterprise Edition on how to create, send and receive messages across distributed applications.
+Apache ActiveMQ is one of the most popular open-source software for asynchronous messages between distributed applications.
+It is based on Java Message Service (JMS) API, which is the standard defined by Java Enterprise Edition on how to create, send, and receive messages across distributed applications.

 ActiveMQ Architecture